 - Please contact the course facilitators with questions.

 - Find a quiet place with no distractions.

 - Use a laptop or desktop computer with a camera.
 Cell phones are not recommended, as they are not effective while screen sharing.

 - Run test meetings with Zoom and WebEx ahead of time to make sure your audio and video work well.

 - Join the meeting 10 minutes before the course starts.

 - Have your camera turned on if your connection allows.
 (If there is a poor connection, turning off the video might help.)

 Respectful behaviour at all SGEU courses

 - Participate actively and respectfully in all course activities.

-- Respect the privacy of all participating in the course.
+- Respect the privacy of all members participating in the course.